-This one is really easy to use and super useful too.
+Grammarly is really easy to use and free as well.

 It’s basically a grammar corrector.

-By simply pasting the text, it checks for typos and it points out the words that have grammar errors.
+By simply pasting the text, it checks for typos and points out grammar errors.

-See how it highlights the words that have typos and suggests you the right word to use instead?
+See how it highlights typos and suggests the right word to use instead.

-This’ll make the reading experience smoother rather than having to go through long paragraphs like this…
+This’ll make the reading experience smoother rather than going through long paragraphs like this…

 Also, don’t assume that just because you wrote the newsletter, it won’t have any grammatical errors.

-Step 7: Segmentation: Figure Out Who to Send What (The More Segmented, the Better)
+Creating a Newsletter Step 7: Segmentation: Figure Out What to Send To Whom (the More Segmented, the Better)

 Start by sending out your newsletters to everyone on your list.

-You can start out by showing people what it is you’re doing in that first newsletter.
+You can start your first newsletter by showing people what it is you’re doing.
 Show them what you stand for, where you want to take the business to, and what you’re selling.

-What I mean here is, put your email subscribers into different buckets based on their preferences as they opt-in for your newsletter.
+What I mean segmentation here is, put your email subscribers into different buckets based on their preferences as they opt-in for your newsletter.
 We ask 2 questions of all new subscribers today:

-The better segmented your audience is, the better you’ll understand their needs and what they’re looking for.
+The better segmented your audience is, the better you’ll understand their needs and can tailor your newsletter content.
 And of course, this’ll let you send them exactly what they’re looking for.

-A study from Mailchimp shows the difference between segmented vs non-segmented campaigns.
+Further data from Mailchimp shows the difference between segmented and nonsegmented campaigns.

-For instance, consider adding some questions in your opt-in form as we do to segment better.
+Consider adding some questions in your opt-in form as we do to segment better.

 And we give them the answers to choose from so they don’t have to type a random answer.

 Then, depending on their answers, we send them an email automation with highly relevant content and tips tailored to their need.

 This is simply a great way to segment your email list.

-Also, you can offer different lead magnets to segment your readers’ interests (which lead magnet did they download?
-Which topics are they interested in?).
+Also, you can offer different lead magnets to segment your readers’ interests.
+(Which lead magnet did they download?
+Which topics does this indicate they are interested in?)

-Step 8: AB Testing Subject Lines & Pre-Send Checks (Once It’s Sent, You Can’t Undo It)
+Creating a Newsletter Step 8: AB Testing Subject Lines and Pre-Send Checks (Once It’s Sent, You Can’t Undo It)